|

 Gwynedd CC website for their latest 'official' information |

-Their website has been
+That link has been

 updated to coincide with the new Sherpa network and timetables which commenced on

-Saturday 9th April 2022
+Saturday 2nd April 2023

 There is now a